-Apply '--globalize-symbol' option to each symbol listed in the file filename. filename is simply a flat file, with one symbol name per line.
+Apply --globalize-symbol option to each symbol listed in the file filename. filename is simply a flat file, with one symbol name per line.
 Line comments may be introduced by the hash character.
 This option may be given more than once.
+Note: this option cannot be used in conjunction with the -G or --keep-global-symbol options.